1 800 832 4264 | Visa Mastercard AMEX Discover

 Pia Oste Alexander teaches white line woodblock printing at The Woodstock School of Art.
 Her work has been exhibited around the world, most recently in The 4th KIWA Print Exhibition 2003, in Kyoto, Japan, where her print Two Fish won the JAWK (Japanese America Women of Kansai) Prize.

 Mary Brodbeck is using moku hanga to print her series "Thirty-Six Views of Lake Superior."
-She teaches at the Kalamazoo Institute of the Arts as well as other schools and has shown her work nationally and internationally.
-To contact Mary, please email her at marybrod@aol.com
+She studied moku hanga in Japan and has taught at the Kalamazoo Institute of the Arts and Frogman's Print & Paper Workshops as well as other schools and at her studio.
+Her work is shown nationally and internationally.
+You can contact Mary through her web site www.marybrodbeck.com

-Matt Brown, long-time moku hanga printmaker who lives in the northeast, shows his work at many festivals, exhibits in that area and teaches the Japanese method of woodblock printmaking as well.
-You can check out his work and calendar at www.ooloopress.com
+Matt Brown, long-time moku hanga printmaker who lives in the northeast, shows his work at festivals and galleries in that area and teaches several workshops using the Japanese hanga method each Spring.
+He has taught at Snow Farm (http://www.snowfarm.org), the Concord Art Association (http://www.concordart.org), Anderson Ranch (http://www.andersonranch.org), and the Art Students League of Denver (http://www.asld.org).
+You can check out his work and teaching calendar at www.ooloopress.com

 David Curcio, proprietor of Ningyo Editions in Watertown, MA teaches Moku Hanga as well as other printmaking styles at the studio.
 David received his MFA from Pratt Institute in New York with a focus on printmaking.
 He has taught printmaking at schools and universities domestically and abroad.
 In 2005 he attended a residency in Japanese woodcut printing on Awaji Island, Japan, and in 2006 he served as Artist-in-Residence at the Holualoa Foundation for Art and Culture on the island of Hawai'i.
 For a current list of David's classes, go to ningyoeditions.com